webix-hub/docs/data/desktop/backbone_routers.md

 ===========================

 Take that you have a [list](desktop/list.md) and a [template](desktop/template.md) and you want to show either one or another by clicking on their elements.
-There you can have different patterns depending on how you init the components:
+There you can have different patterns depending on how you initialize the components:

 - [Backbone Router for pure Webix Views](#webix)
 - [BackBone Router for Backbone-integrated Views](#backbone)